Homeostatic Criticality in Neuronal Networks: Introduction

-The idea of self-organized criticality (SOC)~\cite{Bak1987}, in which a system would have a critical point as an attractor in the absence of any fine-tuning of parameters, in some sense has never truly been achieved.
-The most successful models in this ideal are usually conservative, such as Abelian sandpiles~\cite{Jensen1998,Dickman1998,Dickman2000}, but conservation can be thought as a form of fine-tuning, that is, the dissipation parameter in the transmission of grains must be zero.
-Also, the infinite separation of time scales between driving and avalanches in SOC models can be viewed as yet another fine-tuning requirement.
+The idea of self-organized criticality (SOC)~\cite{Bak1987}, in which a given dynamical system has a critical point as an attractor, without any ad hoc imposition of parameter values (fine-tuning), in some sense has never truly been achieved.
+The most successful models under this ideal display bulk conservation, such as in the Abelian sandpile~\cite{Jensen1998,Dickman1998,Dickman2000}.
+However, this conservation requirement can also be seen as a form of fine-tuning, since the number of dissipated grains in the spread of avalanches must be zero.
+Moreover, the infinite separation of time scales between driving and avalanches in SOC models can be viewed as yet another form of fine-tuning.

-When we consider dissipative systems such as earthquakes, forest fires or neural networks, we find that only self-organized quasicriticality (SOqC), where the system performs stochastic oscillations around the critical point, holds~\cite{Bonachela2009,Buendia2020}.
-Several of such models include continuous drive and dissipation that can be viewed as homeostatic mechanisms which tune the network toward the critical region.
+When we consider dissipative systems such as earthquakes, forest fires or neural networks, we find that only self-organized quasicriticality (SOqC) holds~\cite{Bonachela2009,Buendia2020}.
+This regime is characterized by the system performing stochastic oscillations around the critical point.
+Several of such models include continuous drive and dissipation, some of which can be viewed as homeostatic mechanisms that drive the network toward the critical point.